MCatherine1994/FlappyNumbers/README.md

 ctx.strokeRect(20, 50, textWidth, lineHeight);
 ```

+#### Javascript
+getContext("2d") -- build-in object, with methods and properties for drawing
+component -- object constructor

 ### How to play
 With the starting number, try to reach the goal number by hitting the correct opeartors and numbers, avoiding the incorrect ones.